oofnikj/iptmon/README.md

 # iptmon: Simple iptables bandwidth monitor

-`iptmon` is a script that periodically reads your DHCP leases and creates `iptables` firewall rules to count transmit and recieve traffic to/from each host.
+`iptmon` is a script used to create and update `iptables` firewall rules to count transmit and recieve traffic to/from each host.
+It is intended to be triggered by dnsmasq using the `--dhcp-script` option, so that as new hosts are added and old leases expire, rules are updated dynamically.

-This information can then be scraped by `collectd` using the `iptables` plugin.
+Packet and byte counts can then be scraped by `collectd` using the `iptables` plugin.
 See `etc/collectd/conf.d/iptables.conf` for configuration example.

 Furthermore, `collectd` can push data to InfluxDB, which can in turn be used as a data source for [Grafana dashboards](https://github.com/oofnikj/docker-openwrt/tree/master/monitoring).